Cover art “Breathe “ by Michael James

 Edge of Highway

-Set against a backdrop of highways, backroads, and nature’s seasonal shifts, the poems in Edge of Highway delve into how a long daily commute provides opportunities for self-reflection, reconciliation, and the sorting of emotional entanglements.
+Set against a backdrop of highways, backroads, and nature’s seasonal shifts, the poems in my chapbook Edge of Highway (Finishing Line Press, 2025) delve into how a long daily commute provides opportunities for self-reflection, reconciliation, and the sorting of emotional entanglements.

 Praise for Edge of Highway